The Q-tip is a source of pleasure for many people — there’s just something about cleaning out your ears that feels so good.

 GOLDBERG: Don't do it.
-And, actually, that was the headline of a Q-tip post that I wrote back in November, which has become one of our most popular posts ever.
-The headline was" "Why You Really, Truly Should Not Put Q-tips Into Your Ears."
+And actually, that was the headline of a Q-tip post that I wrote back in November, which has become one of our most popular posts ever.
+The headline was, "Why You Really, Truly Should Not Put Q-tips Into Your Ears."
 And I began with my own little lesson, which was that I got impatient with the water in my ears after showering every morning, and I started to use Q-tips to get it out.
-And I find myself experiencing this sort of very odd, like, dislocating vertigo.
+And I found myself experiencing this sort of very odd, like, dislocating vertigo.

-So I spoke with an ear expert, Dr. Jennifer Smullen at the Massachusetts Eye and Ear Infirmary, and she shared her warnings that even though Q-tips - they look exactly what they were designed to be stuck into your ear, right?
+So I spoke with an ear expert - Dr. Jennifer Smullen, at the Massachusetts Eye and Ear Infirmary - and she shared her warnings that even though Q-tips, they look exactly like they were designed to be stuck into your ear, right?

 HOBSON: Yeah.
 They should go right in there.

 GOLDBERG: What else would you use them for?
 But, actually, it can cause all sorts of problems, from punctured eardrums to impacted earwax.
 And doctors see these problems all the time, actually, despite all those warnings.
 And judging by the response to my post, which was this kind of widespread no, don't...

 GOLDBERG: ...deprive me of the ecstasy - it's ecstasy Q-tipping my ears.
 Apparently, a great many people are ignoring this medical advice, at their own peril.